bbenchoff/AGaMEMnon/docs/USAGE.md

 require Python 3.8 or newer. `build` also requires Yosys and the packaged nextpnr overlay.
 Hardware commands require CMSIS-DAP and compatible OpenOCD.

-For the normal SDK path use a pinned release bundle, then start with:
+For the current source-installed preview, start with:

 ```text
 agamemnon --version